Mother of Uber CEO Travis Kalanick killed in boat accident

 They are the parents of Travis Kalanick, 40, who founded Uber in 2009.
 The company has since grown to become an international operation with a market value of nearly $70 billion.

-The couple have been longtime boaters.
+The couple from the Los Angeles neighborhood of Northridge have been longtime boaters.
 In a memo to Uber staff, Liane Hornsey, the chief human resources officer, called the incident an “unthinkable tragedy.”
 She wrote that “everyone in the Uber family knows how incredibly close Travis is to his parents.”

 About 5 p.m.
-Friday, officers were called to the scene of the accident and found a man and woman on a shore of the lake, the Fresno County Sheriff’s office said in a statement.
+Friday, officers were called to the scene of the accident and found the Kalanicks on a shore of the lake, the Fresno County Sheriff’s office said in a statement.

-The woman died at the scene, and the man suffered moderate injuries, the sheriff’s office said.
+Bonnie Kalanick died at the scene, and her husband suffered moderate injuries, the sheriff’s office said.
 He told officers the boat had sunk.

 Crews will try to remove the boat from the lake Saturday, the sheriff’s office said.